lxutopia/SydarkiveraScript/AutoHeritrix/README.md

 5. Wait for the script to finish building and running the jobs.
 Make sure to check the Heritrix web interface to confirm whether the jobs have been started.
 6. You're done!

+## Monthly
+Sydarkivera uses a modified version of the script for more frequent automated crawls of select webpages.
+The monthly variant of AutoHeritrix is meant to be scheduled using job scheduler software (like cron) and will not ask for any user input when run.
+Instead, all variables needed for the script to function are defined inside the script itself, requiring some editing before it will run.

+For example, you can schedule it using crontab: ```* * * *    /usr/bin/python3    /path/to/script/AutoHeritrixMonthly.py >> /path/to/logs/autoHeritrixLog.txt```

+The script uses the same template and URL-list structure to input and output data.
+If you are running both the standard version and the monthly version, it is recommended to keep them seperated in different folders with their own templates and URL-lists.

 ## Description by:
 Magnus "PreAmbience" Heimonen, 2020-06-24